 CodeChef is a playground for computer programmers.
 And just like any other sport, we too have some basic expectations from our users.
 Nothing stringent to worry about.
-These are just simple and small practices that all of you have been following, or if not, shall be following from now on. :)
+These are just simple and small practices that all of you have been following, or if not, should be following from now on. :)

 So, let’s get started:

-If you are taking part in CodeChef’s contests, you must take good care of your code.
+- If you are taking part in CodeChef’s contests, you must take good care of your code.
 Protect it from getting leaked, getting shared, and getting copied by your foes, friends, or just a random peer.
 It is your responsibility to provide it the safety it deserves.

-Taking help or using a third party code is not bad.
+- Taking help or using third party code is not bad.
 Passing it off as your own is.
 If you are taking your code from some other source, it is expected that you give the due attribution to the source in your code.
 It is mandatory.
-But in case you have missed giving attribution to a third party code, and you get caught in our plagiarism check, then you have the option of proving to us that this was indeed a publicly available code.
-Note that the proof of burden rests on you to prove beyond a doubt.
+The third party code should have been available publicly before the relevant contest began, and not created during the contest.
+And if questioned, the proof of burden rests on you to prove this beyond a doubt.

-Do not ask or discuss any aspect of any CodeChefs’ problem during an ongoing contest on any other platform, online or offline.
+- Do not ask or discuss any aspect of any CodeChefs’ problem during an ongoing contest on any other platform, online or offline.
 Discussion of strategy should be avoided during the contest and postponed till the end.

-Stay honest to the community.
+- Stay honest to the community.
 If you come across any wrongdoing, which hampers the decorum of the community on or off it, do report that to us.
 We will investigate the issue and take appropriate action to stop it.

-Do not try any dishonest means to move up the rank tables.
+- Do not try any dishonest means to move up the rank tables.

 By agreeing to our Code of Conduct, you also agree to adhere to our Terms of Service.